Technology Training - Click Here!

 The primary challenge for theater and national cruise missile defense is the development of a reliable look-down platform to detect, track and identify incoming missiles and support the over-the-horizon engagements in a timely manner.
 Hence JLENS.

-DID has covered the JLENS (Joint Land Attack Cruise Missile Defense Elevated Netted Sensor) system before, which consists a long-range surveillance radar and a high performance fire control radar, each integrated in a large aerostat connected via tether to a ground based processing station.
+The Joint Land Attack Cruise Missile Defense Elevated Netted Sensor consists a long-range surveillance radar and a high performance fire control radar, each integrated in a large aerostat connected via tether to a ground based processing station.
 The result is tremendous surveillance coverage linked to air defense systems, providing wide-area cruise missile defense and the ability to detect short-range ballistic missile launches as well.

 When integrated with Co-operative Engagement Capability, JLENS can even serve as the linchpin of combined air defense frameworks with significant anti-air and missile defense capabilities.
 The JLENS is thus a critical enabler of the Joint Theater Air and Missile Defense (JTAMD) system of systems.